Thank you.

 It's like this dead,

-An emptiness that isn't dead but an emptiness that's alive.
+An emptiness that isn't dead,

-Filled with sart,
+Filled with thought.

 Your own self.